pikiriki/Teaching_myself_fullstack_development/README.md

 # Teaching_myself_fullstack_development
-All the projects I have implemented myself to learn full-stack development
+All the projects I have implemented myself to learn full-stack development:
+1) A simple Google homepage using HTML and CSS